Borel-Moore homology and cap product operations

 where $\theta$ is the canonical map, and $S^p_0(U)$ is the kernel of $\theta$; $S^p_0(U)$ is the complex of singular cochains on $U$ that are locally zero.
 The subcomplex $S^*_0(U)$ is acyclic, so $\theta$ is a quasi-isomorphism.

 (2.1) {\bf Proposition.}\quad{\it $\cS^*$ is a resolution of $\ZZ$ on $X$ by flabby sheaves. }

 \begin{proof} The flabbiness follows from the surjectivity of $\theta$ and the surjectivity of the restriction maps $S^p(X)\to S^p(U)$.
-The exactness of $0\to \ZZ\to \cS^*$ follows from [Br-I-(1.2)], since $X$ is assumed locally contractible (indeed the weaker condition $HLC_\ZZ^\infty$ will suffice.) \end{proof}
+The exactness of $0\to \ZZ\to \cS^*$ follows from [Br-II-(1.2)], since $X$ is assumed locally contractible (indeed the weaker condition $HLC_\ZZ^\infty$ will suffice.) \end{proof}